jkozik/Zabbix5SetupNotes/ZabbixAgentSetupPackages.md

 # tail -f /var/log/zabbix/zabbix_agentd.log
 ```
 I had troubles where a syntax error in my zabbix_agentd.conf silently failed.
 I had to run the zabbix_agentd in command line mode to find the error.
 On the zabbix server, the host Alpine auto registers nicely.
-After a few minutes, the agent sends data to the server and displays nicely.
+After a few minutes, the agent sends data to the server and displays host details nicely.
+Note: In the zabbix-server setup, I put an Action to detect the HostMetadata above.
+(Configuration->Actions->Autoregistration actions)

 ### Passive Agent w/PSK
 1-First shut off the zabbix-agent.